 Response StrategyAvoid / Mitigate / Transfer / Accept / EscalateDropdown menu

-Response ActionSpecific steps to execute the responseMust name who does what by when
+Response ActionSpecific steps to execute the responseName who does what and by when.
+Vague actions get ignored.

-Contingency PlanWhat to do if the risk materialises despite the responsePre-plan this — don't improvise under pressure
+Contingency PlanWhat to do if the risk materialises despite the responsePlan this in advance.
+Do not improvise under pressure on a live project.

-Residual ImpactImpact after response actions are in placeSome risks can't reduce impact — only probability
+Residual ImpactImpact after response actions are in placeSome risks can only reduce probability, not impact.
+Know the difference.

-Residual ScoreResidual Prob × Residual Impact — auto-calculatedShows the remaining risk exposure after mitigation
+Residual ScoreResidual Prob × Residual Impact — auto-calculatedShows remaining risk exposure after mitigation.
+This is your true risk position.

-StatusOpen / In Progress / Closed / CancelledDropdown — Open risks highlighted in violet
+StatusOpen / In Progress / Closed / CancelledDropdown.
+Open risks are highlighted in violet so nothing gets missed.

 02 — Risk Scoring